 Be part of an ensemble that specializes in the historic and contemporary treble choral music repertory.
 Rehearsals promote vocal development, musicianship training, vocal development, teamwork, artistic expression, and spiritual reflection.

-Special Notes: Participation is open by audition; fee of \$25.00 attached to this course.
-Graded on an S/U basis.
+Offered: Fall, Spring.
+Special Notes: Participation is open by audition.
+Fee of \$25.00 attached to this course.

 BEL 031 · Handbell Ensemble 1 Credit